cjcardinale/pythia-foundations/_sources/foundations/jupyter.md

    ![Jupyter GUI](../images/jupyter_gui.png)

-   You can do this in the GUI left side bar by clicking the new-folder icon.
-If you prefer to use the command line you can access a terminal by clicking the icon under the "Other" heading in the Launcher.
+   You can do this in the GUI left sidebar by clicking the new-folder icon.
+If you prefer to use the command line, you can access a terminal by clicking the icon under the "Other" heading in the Launcher.

 2. Create a new `mysci.ipynb` file within the `pythia-foundations` folder:

-   Do this in the GUI on the left side bar by clicking the "+" icon.
+   Do this in the GUI on the left sidebar by clicking the "+" icon.

    This will open a new launcher window where you can select a Python kernel under the "Notebooks" heading for your project. _You should see "Python 3" as in the screenshot above._ Depending on the details of your system, you might see some additional buttons with different kernels.

-   Selecting a kernel will open a Jupyter notebook instance and add an untitled file to the left side bar navigator, which you can then rename to `mysci.ipynb`.
+   Selecting a kernel will open a Jupyter notebook instance and add an untitled file to the left sidebar navigator, which you can then rename to `mysci.ipynb`.

    Select "Python 3" to use the Python version you just installed in the `pythia_foundations_env` conda environment.

-3. Change the first notebook cell to include the classic first command - printing, "Hello, world!".
+3. Change the first notebook cell to include the classic first command: printing, "Hello, world!".

    ```python
    print("Hello, world!")
    ```

-4. Run your cell with **SHIFT ENTER** and see that the results are printed below the cell.
+4. Run your cell with {kbd}`Shift`\+{kbd}`Enter` and see that the results are printed below the cell.

    ![Jupyter - Hello World](../images/mysci.png)